Skip to main content

 Prednisone may also cause serious side effects that can sometimes require medical attention.
 These side effects may include:

 Side effects may vary in intensity and affect individuals differently.
-Always consult a healthcare provider if any concerns or unexpected side effects persist or worsen.
+Always consult a healthcare provider for medical advice if any concerns or unexpected side effects persist or worsen.

 Drug interactions to consider when taking prednisone for bronchitis

-Other medications you are using may interact with prednisone.
+Other medications may interact with prednisone.
 Some interactions can increase or decrease the effects of prednisone or other drugs, leading to potential health risks.
 Here are a few key interactions to watch out for:

-- Anticoagulant agents: Prednisone can increase or decrease the effectiveness of blood thinners like warfarin.
-This means your risk of bleeding or forming clots might change.
+• Anticoagulant agents: Prednisone can increase or decrease the effectiveness of blood thinners like warfarin.
+This means the risk of bleeding or forming clots might change.

-- Antidiabetic agents: Prednisone can raise blood sugar levels, which might require changes to your diabetes medications.
-If you have diabetes, your healthcare provider will likely monitor your blood sugar more closely.
+• Antidiabetic agents: Prednisone can raise blood sugar levels, which might require changes to diabetes medications.
+For those with diabetes, a healthcare provider will likely monitor blood sugar levels more closely.

-- CYP3A4 inducers: These drugs speed up the breakdown of prednisone in your liver, reducing its effectiveness.
+• CYP3A4 inducers: These drugs speed up the breakdown of prednisone in the liver, reducing its effectiveness.
 Examples include rifampin (an antibiotic), phenytoin (an anti-seizure medication), and St. John’s Wort (a herbal supplement).

-Tell your healthcare provider about all the medications you are taking, including over-the-counter drugs and supplements, to avoid potential interactions with prednisone.
+Discuss all medications being taken, including over-the-counter drugs and supplements, with your healthcare provider to avoid potential interactions with prednisone.

 Other treatments used for bronchitis